M7-TROJAN/DataBase/README.md

 - **Database Schema**: Explore a well-structured database schema that aligns with the exercises, making it easier to follow along.
 - **READMEs**: Each exercise comes with detailed explanations, sample queries, and expected outcomes to guide you through the learning process.

+> **Note**: All the projects and examples in this repository are for practical training purposes and to apply the knowledge gained in the realm of databases.
+They may not be intended for real-world use.
+The primary objective is hands-on training and showcasing what I've learned.

 ## Author

 - Mahmoud Mohamed